pnp/sp-dev-fx-webparts/samples/react-app-settings/README.md

 ## Summary

-This sample shows how appSettings.json file can be added and unsed within SharePoint Framewrok webparts similar to the Web.config / App.config key value app settings in .NET Framework projects.
+This sample shows how appSettings.json file can be added and used within SharePoint Framewrok webparts similar to the Web.config / App.config key value app settings in .NET Framework projects.
 That allows better DevOps and Continious Integration automation.
 Typescript module appSettings.d.ts is also added so it allows the json app settings to be imported to any webpart or react component with intellisense support.

 ![SPFx React app settings webpart](./assets/spfx-appSettings-json.PNG)